 Creating a clear life plan is a critical part of managing your assets, protecting your family, and providing a clear directive for your family in the event of a health issue.
 It’s quite surprising, then, that nearly six out of 10 Americans are unprepared for the inevitable and only 36% of parents with minor children have a plan for them in place.

 It can be unpleasant to think about illness or death, but it is important to have an estate plan in place that will take care of your loved ones in such an emergency.
 Regardless of your age, wealth, or profession, planning for what happens if you become ill or when you pass away ensures that your money goes to the people or causes you care about most.
 At Thacker Sleight, our Grand Rapids MI estate planning attorneys will help you build a will or trust that will transfer financial support to your loved ones, save them the emotional stress of making your end-of-life decisions, and align with your wishes for your property after you’re gone.

-Schedule an appointment with Thacker Sleight today to start drafting your estate plan.
+Schedule an appointment online with Thacker Sleight today to start drafting your estate plan.
 Give us a call at (616) 300-2367 to speak with our experienced Grand Rapids, MI estate planning attorneys.

 What Is an Estate Plan?

 An estate plan in its simplest form consists of legal documents that define your desires for your financial assets and medical care at the end of your life.